openstack/manila/doc/source/devref/netapp_cluster_mode_driver.rst

 ------------------

 - For CIFS shares an external Active Directory (AD) service is required.
-The AD details should be provided via a Manila security service that is attached to the specified share network.
+The AD details should be provided via a manila security service that is attached to the specified share network.
 - Share access rules for CIFS shares may be created only for existing users in Active Directory.